Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Complex-balanced stationary distributions

 \begin{example} Consider the mass-action SRN,

 and let $\Gamma$ be an irreducible component.
-Then, $\pi(x)=\frac{M_{\Gamma}}{x!}$, where $M_{\Gamma} > 0$ a normalisation constant, is the unique complex balanced distribution for \eqref{cexp_21} \cite[Theorem 4.1]{anderson2}.
+Then, $\pi(x)=\frac{M_{\Gamma}}{x!}$, where $M_{\Gamma} > 0$ a normalisation constant, is the unique complex-balanced distribution for \eqref{cexp_21} \cite[Theorem 4.1]{anderson2}.
 A dynamically equivalent SRN, decomposed according to Theorem \ref{thm_cleaved_RN}, with five disjoint cycles and mass-action kinetics is (details omitted):